aminelfaquiri/Project_Big_Data_Mastadon_data_analysis_Airflow_Hadoop_Hbase/README.md

 <a href="https://medium.com/international-school-of-ai-data-science/setting-up-apache-airflow-in-ubuntu-324cfcee1427">Apache airflow installation guide</a>
 <h2 class="code-line" data-line-start=119 data-line-end=120 ><a id="Data_Collection_119"></a>Data Collection</h2>

-To obtain data from the Mastodon platform, I employ a Python script that interacts with the platform's API.
-The data is retrieved in JSON format, with each object presented on a separate line, a format optimized for preprocessing prior to MapReduce processing.
+To collect data from the Mastodon platform, I utilize a Python script that communicates with the platform's API.
+The data is fetched in JSON format, with each object structured on a single line.
+This format is ideal for preprocessing before undergoing MapReduce processing, and the JSON data is stored in HDFS.

 To execute my code, I use the following command in the terminal: